Skills

 White mussels at the Namibian coastline

-Description of White mussels White mussels (Donax serra) are a wedge-shaped bivalve with coarse ridges across the posterior.
+Description of White mussels White mussels (Donax serra) are wedge-shaped bivalves with coarse ridges across the posterior.
 The inner surface is smooth and has a purple tinge.
-It has a short, stubby inhalant and a long, thin exhalant siphon….
+It has a short, stubby inhalant and a long, thin exhalant siphon.
+It…

 Dormouse trapping in southern Slovenia

 Worldwide, the dormouse family consists of three sub-families and 29 species and in Slovenia the ‘European edible dormouse’ (Glis glis) is native.
-There live three other dormouse species: garden dormouse (Eliomys quercinus), forest dormouse (Dryomys nitedula) and hazel dormouse (Muscardinus…
+There live three other dormouse species: garden dormouse (Eliomys quercinus), forest dormouse (Dryomys nitedula), and hazel dormouse (Muscardinus…

 Manketti (or: Mongongo) nuts

-Manketti nuts are staple food for a variety of people within its distribution range.
+Manketti nuts are a staple food for a variety of people within its distribution range.
 And there is a strict division of naming them.
-Khoi-san people (Bushmen) are calling them ‘Manketti’, whereas Kavango people (Bantus) call them ‘Mongongo’.
+Khoi-san people (Bushmen) call them ‘Manketti’, whereas Kavango people (Bantus) call them ‘Mongongo’.
 Both names denominate…

 Wild Syringa (Burkea africana) edible tree resin

 Many African trees extrude edible gums and resin.
 Notable Vachellia ssp. and Senegalia ssp. (old name: Acacias) are known for their edible gums.
-Ju/’hoansi people are collecting and eating whatever edible gums and resins they find on the go.
-In…
+Khoi-sani people collect and eat whatever edible gums and resins they find on the go.
+In our…

-Leaves huts as temporary shelters for shade
+Leaf huts as temporary shelters for shade

-Members of the Khoi San (Bushmen) tribe named Ju/’hoansi are also called !Kung.
-Both, /’ and ! denote click sounds.
-It is a society of about 30,000 people spread over Namibia, Botswana, and southern Angola, with a central area at…
+Members of the Khoi-san (Bushmen) tribe named Ju//hoansi are also called !Kung.
+Both the signs / and ! denote click sounds.
+The tribe is about 30,000 people spread over Namibia, Botswana, and southern Angola, with a central area at the…

 Beer can hut near Spitzkoppe in Namibia

-Empty aluminum beer- and/or pop cans will serve additional purposes after guzzling the content.
-Besides of toys and various repair applications, these cans can even build huts and houses!
-As can be seen in Texas, US here or Australia there,…
+Empty aluminum beer- and pop cans will serve additional purposes after guzzling the content.
+Besides toys and various repair applications, these cans can build huts and houses!
+As can be seen in Texas, the US here, or Australia there, which…

-Throwsticks as weapons in the African bush
+Throwing sticks as weapons in the African bush

-Kerries are a combination of throwsticks and wooden clubs, used as an every-day tool for hunting, defense and/or digging in Southern Africa.
-Australian aboriginals used a refined form of throwsticks, which was flattened over its whole length and was called…
+Kerries combine throwing sticks and wooden clubs as everyday tools for hunting, defense, and digging in Southern Africa.
+Australian aboriginals used a refined form of throwing sticks, flattened over its whole length and called ‘Kylie’ by them.
+Eventually, boomerangs evolved…

 Bamboo shoot harvesting at the Red River

-With more than 70 species of bamboo over the country, we can easily find bamboo thickets anywhere in Vietnam.
-Many of them could nurture one of the most popular and favored vegetarian foods for Vietnamese people, which like bamboo shoot…
+With more than 70 bamboo species throughout the country, we can easily find bamboo thickets anywhere in Vietnam.
+Many could nurture one of the most popular and favored vegetarian foods for Vietnamese people, bamboo shoot harvesting.
+Two main types of…

 Breadfruits (Artocarpus altilis) in Central Africa

-Synonyms A. communis, A. incises; Common names Kikwa ki santu Petelo (Kongo), arbre à pain (Fr.), breadfruit Description A tree up to 35m tall producing a wide crown.
+Synonyms A. communis, A. incises; Common names Kikwa ki santu Petelo (Kongo), arbre à pain (Fr.), breadfruit Description A tree up to 35m tall produces a wide crown.
 All parts of the tree produce a white, bitter latex.
 Fruits are…

 Green caterpillars, called ‘Kaba’ in D.R.
 Congo